streamanalyze/sa.documentation/source/amosql.html.md

 2.7 Updates
 -----------

-Information stored in Amos II represent mappings between function arguments and results.
+Information stored in sa.amos represent mappings between function arguments and results.
 These mappings are either defined at object creation time ([Objects](#create-object)), or altered by one of the function *update statements:* *set*, *add*, or *remove*.
 The